NIP-29 defines relay-based groups, where a relay manages group membership, permissions, and message visibility.

 • private: Only members can read group messages

-• closed: Join requests are ignored (invitation-only)
+• closed: Join requests are ignored unless the relay uses invite-code handling

 • hidden: Relay hides group metadata from non-members, making the group undiscoverable